sandreas/graft/README.md

 If the build is successful, the directory should contain a binary named `graft` or `graft.exe` on windows systems

-If you prefer to do a full release for all plattforms, you can use goreleaser:
+If you prefer to do a full release for all supported plattforms, use goreleaser:

 ```
 git clone https://github.com/sandreas/graft.git